 Likoria Hotel, Arachova

 At 990 metres above sea level, the comfortable four-star Likoria Hotel is situated in the heart of the picturesque mountain village of Arachova.
 Each spacious and tastefully decorated room has a private balcony with views over the valley of Delphi.
 Hotel facilities include a bar, sauna, steam room, heating/air-conditioning and wi-fi.
-Rooms all have a private bathroom with bath or shower, balcony, TV, mini-bar and kettle.
+Rooms all have a private bathroom with bath or shower, balcony, TV, mini-bar and kettle (on request on arrival at the hotel).
 There is a good choice of tavernas within easy reach on foot from Likoria and some great local shopping too!

 Likoria Hotel Website

 The Best Western Europa Hotel is built on the top of Drouvas Hill just above the town of Olympia and enjoys views of the Arcadian Mountains and the Alfios Valley.
 This comfortable hotel offers spacious rooms with private balconies and first class facilities.
 The hotel has a pool, (seasonal), bar and restaurant.

 Amalia Hotel, Nafplio